MADAGASCAR! A New Journey Begins!

 Many actions of the Malagasy people such as slash-and-burn agriculture, illegal collection of lemurs and tortoises to sell into the pet or bushmeat trade, and illegal logging of rosewood and ebony, stem from a need to survive and support their families.
 By empowering the Malagasy people with the knowledge and techniques to produce their own food that's high in nutritional content, increase their crop yields, create a business through compost and crop sales, and form a relationship with nature, we can help protect lemurs and all of the precious Malagasy species before it's too late.
 By helping the Malagasy people, you can also help protect many incredible species from extinction, like the iconic ring-tailed lemur.
 Please join us by donating today!

-If you would like to learn more about the Madagascar Fauna and Flora Group that I mentioned above, check out their website: http://www.madagascarfaunaflora.org/
+If you would like to learn more about the Madagascar Fauna and Flora Group, check out their website at: http://www.madagascarfaunaflora.org/